qtranslate/qtranslate-xt/readme.txt

 Installation of this plugin is no different from any other plugin:

-1. Download the plugin from [here](http://wordpress.org/plugins/qtranslate-x/ "qTranslate-X").
+1. Download the plugin from [WordPress](http://wordpress.org/plugins/qtranslate-x/ "qTranslate-X") or take the latest development version from [GitHub](https://github.com/qTranslate-Team/qtranslate-x).
-1. Extract all the files.
-1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
+1. Use WordPress `/wp-admin/plugin-install.php` page to install a plugin or extract all the files and upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
-1. Deactivate plugin qTranslate, mqTranslate, qTranslate Plus, or zTranslate, if you are running any.
+1. Deactivate plugin qTranslate, mqTranslate, qTranslate Plus, zTranslate or any other multilingual plugin, if you are running any.
-1. Activate qTranslate-X through the 'Plugins' configuration page in WordPress.
+1. Activate qTranslate-X through the 'Plugins' (`/wp-admin/plugins.php`) configuration page in WordPress.
 1. Open Settings->Languages configuration page and add/delete/disable any languages you need.
 1. Add the "qTranslate Language Chooser" widget or "Language Switcher" menu item to let your visitors switch the language.
 1. You may use [Google XML Sitemaps v3 for qTranslate](https://wordpress.org/plugins/google-xml-sitemaps-v3-for-qtranslate/) plugin to rebuild your XML sitemap for better SEO support.
 1. Configure theme custom fields to be translatable if needed (Settings -> Languages: "Custom Fields").
 1. Upgrading from [qTranslate](https://wordpress.org/plugins/qtranslate/ "qTranslate original plugin") required no additional actions, qTranslate-X will continue to work from the database entries of qTranslate.
-One may also go back to qTranslate at any time.
 Upgrading from other qTranslate forks may require re-configuration of the languages and taxonomies names, unless you rename corresponding database entries directly.
+1. **Important**: Read [migration instructions](https://qtranslatexteam.wordpress.com/2015/02/24/migration-from-other-multilingual-plugins/), if you previously used other multilingual plugin.

 ## Frequently Asked Questions ##